amzn/amazon-pay-sdk-php/README.md

 // Adding the parameters values to the respective keys in the array
 $requestParameters['amazon_reference_id'] = 'AMAZON_REFERENCE_ID';

+// Or
-// Or if $requestParameters['amazon_reference_id'] is not provided
+// If $requestParameters['amazon_reference_id'] is not provided,
-// Following needs to be inputted
+// either one of the following ID input is needed
 $requestParameters['amazon_order_reference_id']   = 'AMAZON_ORDER_REFERENCE_ID';
 $requestParameters['amazon_billing_agreement_id'] = 'AMAZON_BILLING_AGREEMENT_ID';